lidofinance/lido-js-sdk/packages/web3-react/README.md

 - useConnectorTrust
 - useConnectorWalletConnect

 They return an object with a `connect` handler if connecting is possible.
-In Metamask, Trust and ImToken hooks the `connect` method contains the Deep Linking logic.
+In MetaMask, Trust and ImToken hooks the `connect` method contains the Deep Linking logic.

 ```tsx
 import {